 We are practicing social distancing—keeping to ourselves in a house seventy kilometres from the city.
 In the morning we take the dog across the field and into the forest, where there is still snow and ice which softens during the day and freezes up again at night.
 Then we enter our days, working respectively in the living room and dining room; the two rooms are really the same large room, divided only by a short barrier about four feet tall.
 We drink coffee together in the morning—she takes cream and I, milk.
 Often we will eat the same breakfast, but not always.
 Today, for instance, I ate a packet of Quaker Instant Oatmeal diluted with regular quick oats and she did not eat until the early afternoon, a single egg on an English muffin.
 Typically we will eat lunch and dinner together, although because today her first meal would more properly be described as lunch I ate my lunch separately, even though in the end I ate the same thing.
 Our last English muffin, the last of the bread that we brought up here from the city.

 We are lucky to be able to escape in this way—I am aware of the privilege that makes this possible.
-I feel embarrassed, ashamed, that this is available to me, even though there’s nothing to necessarily provoke that feeling.
-Only that it is not available to everyone.
-It feels so unfair.
-Furthermore, I have spent the past decade, of necessity, distancing myself from the privilege that, after all, is not really mine.
+I feel embarrassed, ashamed, that this is available to me.
+It is not available to everyone.
+I have spent the past decade distancing myself from the privilege that is not really mine and never was.
 Except in situations like this.
-I worry that it has done something to me, returning here—leaving the city behind.
-I worry that I will inhabit a kind of selfishness, that I will become colder and more closed off.
+I worry that it has done something to me, returning here and leaving the city behind.
+I worry that I will again inhabit a kind of selfishness, that I will become colder and more closed off.
 In other words I worry about a form of quarantine that is far from physical.
 Even as we perch together on what feels like the edge of the world.

 Preparing a conference paper I am giving on Saturday I come across a line from Borges that I realize is intimately familiar.
 That’s because when I first read it, I think sometime in the fall, it resonated so much that I published it somewhere on this blog (I could perhaps find it now, but I’ll leave this fact conjectural).
 It was something along the lines of recognizing that if he (Borges) does not live his life in such a way that he is frequently writing, or perhaps relating to the world through writing, something in his very being rebels.
 I’ve done a poor job of paraphrasing—but even though I’ve just put the book down again I won’t pick it up to check.
 He describes the chain of action that occupies him, ideally, in this process: inspiration, composition, and then finally publishing (“which is the least important”).